-The Apothetae at Lark Fellowship: Frequently Asked Questions
+The Apothetae and Lark Playwriting Fellowship: Frequently Asked Questions

 Q: How do you define Disabled?

 A: The Disabled community is incredibly varied and complex.
 As a result, the definition of Disabled is fluid and open to interpretation.
 The program suggests referencing the legal definition of disability as articulated in the Americans with Disabilities Act of 1990, as amended:

 An individual with a disability is a person who:

 - Has a physical or mental impairment that substantially limits one or more major life activities;

 - Has a record of such an impairment; or

 - Is regarded as having such an impairment.

 For further specifications of this definition, the full text of the ADA is available here: www.ada.gov/pubs/adastatute08.htm